 You want something moisture-wicking and antimicrobial, which will keep things from getting stinky or uncomfortable when you sweat (which you will if you’re walking around or being active, yes, even in the cold!).

-These are especially important if you stay in an ice hotel or Northern Lights hotel in Norway which often have thermal insulated sleeping bags!
+Note: These are especially important if you stay in an ice hotel or Northern Lights hotel in Norway which often have thermal insulated sleeping bags, but you’ll want a warm layer in between you and your sleeping bag!

 A warm winter jacket or parka